Assignment 4: Stacking Queues

 - If the user enters

-blah(or anything else that doesn’t make sense for a calculator as specified above) your program should make it clear that it can’t do anything helpful with that input; but it should not stop at that point.
+1.5or anything else that doesn’t make sense for an integer calculator as specified above, your program should make it clear that it can’t do anything helpful with that input; but it should not stop at that point.

 - If the user requests an operation for which there are not enough operands on the stack, your program should notify the user of the problem but leave the stack unchanged; again, it should certainly not stop at that point.

 Of course this means that you’ll have to print error messages to the user.
-Error messages must be printed to standard error and not to standard out!
-(Of course, the regular input and output is done through standard in and standard out as usual.)
+Error messages must be printed to standard error and not to standard output!
+(Of course, the regular input and output is done through standard input and standard output as usual.)
 Furthermore, all error messages must start with the symbol

-? (that’s a question mark) and be followed by a new line!
+# (that’s a hash sign) and be followed by a new line!